Bangtao Beach Attractions

 What is notable about the area however, is that it has retained its own unique character and because of this you can still find colourful and interesting local markets, cheap food outlets and typical Thai temples, all mostly within strolling distance of each other.

-The six-kilometre beach remains the main attraction here and if you want avoid the busy central part of the beach, head north and you'll find more tranquil areas such as - Layan Beach, cool bars/restaurants - The Beach Bar, and a Robinson Crusoe-like feel to the area.
+The six-kilometre beach remains the main attraction here and if you want avoid the busy central part of the beach, head north and you'll find more tranquil areas such as - Layan Beach, and a Robinson Crusoe-like feel to the area.

 All Attractions in Bangtao Beach